*Fees are a guide only. Exact cost will be dependent on requirements and are subject to change.

-Instantly recognisable as the Prince of Spice, TV Chef Reza Mahammad has an encyclopedic knowledge of Indian food.
+Reza Mahammad is the instantly recognisable TV chef and Prince of Spice.
+He has an encyclopedic knowledge of Indian food.
 A great speaker, entertaining TV presenter, author, he is also a massive fan of history and the arts.
 He is also a very popular cruise lecturer delivering both speeches and cookery demos with great gusto for Cunard and P&O passengers amongst others.

 About Reza Mahammad

-Born in London Reza was educated at St Peters boarding school in Panchgani, India.
+Reza Mahammad was born in London was educated at St Peters boarding school in Panchgani, India.
 When his father died, Reza inherited the family business and he spent many years managing The Star of India on the Brompton Road.